liip/TheA11yMachine/README.md

-If **privacy** matters for you, you're likely to install The A11y Machine over any SaaS services: It runs locally so you don't need to send your code somewhere, you can test all parts of your application including the ones which requires an authentification (like a checkout, a back-office etc.)…
+If **privacy** matters for you, you're likely to install The A11y Machine over any SaaS services: It runs locally so you don't need to send your code somewhere, you can test all parts of your application including the ones which require an authentification (like a checkout, a back-office etc.)…

 Here are some pros and cons compared to SaaS solutions: